karmakarvishal/SOEN_SPIRIT/README.md

     - Database:
         - The backend utilizes *MySQL* as the database technology to store and manage data related to user profiles, job listings, connections, and more.
 MySQL is a reliable and widely-used relational database management system that offers robust data handling capabilities, transaction support, and scalability.
     - Backend Library/Framework
         - To streamline the development process and enhance the functionality of the backend, the project incorporates the *Express.js* framework.
 Express.js is a fast and minimalist web application framework for Node.js.
 It provides a range of features and middleware that simplify routing, request handling, and response management, making it an ideal choice for building RESTful APIs.
+    - High-Level APIs Requirements
+        - The backend exposes a set of high-level APIs to facilitate communication between the frontend and backend systems in the Career Services Application.
+These APIs enable the frontend, built using AngularJS, JavaScript, and jQuery, to perform various operations and interact with the backend effectively.
+Some of the high-level APIs requirements include:
+          1. User Management APIs: APIs for user registration, login, profile retrieval, and update.
+          2. File Upload APIs: APIs for handling resume uploads and associating them with user profiles.
+          3. Job Listings APIs: APIs for creating, retrieving, updating, and deleting job listings.
+          4. Connection APIs: APIs for managing user connections, such as sending connection requests and accepting/rejecting them.
+          5. Search APIs: APIs for searching and filtering job listings and user profiles based on various criteria.
+          6. Authentication and Authorization APIs: APIs for user authentication and authorization checks.
+          7. Error Handling APIs: APIs to handle and return appropriate error messages and status codes.

+          These high-level APIs are designed to be intuitive, efficient, and well-documented, enabling seamless integration with the AngularJS, JavaScript, and jQuery frontend of the Career Services Application and smooth communication between the two systems.